 PLEASE NOTE: In the event the Redomestication is effected, stockholders who have Alynx stock certificates will be required to surrender their existing stock certificates.
 Stockholders will be required to submit their existing stock certificates to Interwest Transfer Company, Inc., 1981 East Murray Holladay Road, Suite 100, P.O.
 Box 17136, Salt Lake City, UT 84117, our transfer agent.
 New certificates will be issued only upon request.
 The Company will pay for the cost of such new certificate issuance.
-In the event that Redomestication is not effected, it will not be necessary for stockholders to exchange their existing stock certificates.
-However, to eliminate confusion in transactions in the Company's securities in the over-the-counter market, the Company strongly urges the stockholders to surrender their certificates and has adopted a policy to facilitate this process.
+In the event that the Split occurs but the Redomestication is not effected, to eliminate confusion in transactions in the Company's securities in the over-the-counter market, the Company will request that stockholders surrender their certificates.
 Each stockholder will be entitled to submit his or her old stock certificate (any certificates issued prior the record date) to the transfer agent of the Company, Interwest Transfer Company, Inc., 1981 East Murray Holladay Road, Suite 100, P.O.
-Box 17136, Salt Lake City, UT 84117, and be issued in exchange therefore, new Common Stock certificates representing the number of shares of Common Stock of which each stockholder is the record owner after giving effect to the stock split.
+Box 17136, Salt Lake City, UT 84117, and be issued in exchange therefor a statement of ownership confirming their ownership, or, upon request, a new Common Stock certificate representing the number of shares of Common Stock of which each stockholder is the record owner after giving effect to the stock split.
 Persons who owned MiMedx, Inc. capital stock and have not yet submitted their MiMedx stock certificates are also requested to send in their certificates.